 Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
 Usually, the home buyer makes a payment at closing and also makes regular deposits through their monthly mortgage payment to fund the Escrow Account.

-This is a quick run-down of the escrow process.
-Your individual process will be slightly different depending on your lender and your escrow company.
+This is a easy to understand guide about the escrow process.
+Your individual plan might be different depending on your bank and your escrow holder.

 Shapar Homes